 During the second half of the 1800s, hundreds of patents were filed for soda fountain designs.
 Dozens of manufacturers competed to make the most innovative models, and some were objects of real artistic worth featuring the finest marble art tiles and ornate gold filigree.

 Some designs, however, proved to be unpractical and short-lived.
 Others were unusual.
 One of the more unusual soda fountain designs belonged to A. D. Puffer of Boston, Massachusetts.

 Fountain operators always reported a drop in carbonated beverage sales when the cold weather arrived.
 So, in December 1862, Puffer invented his "Hot Soda Apparatus" to provide customers with piping hot soda water throughout the cold winter months.

-Puffer's bulky, silver-plated countertop apparatus sat on an iron stand and contained up to three gas-fired boilers to heat the soda water as it was dispensed.
-Distributors released the non alcoholic hot drink recipes to fountain operators to help promote the apparatus.
+Puffer's silver-plated countertop apparatus sat on an iron stand and contained up to three gas-fired boilers to heat the soda water as it was dispensed.
+Distributors released their newly invented non alcoholic hot drink recipes to fountain operators to help promote the apparatus.

 However, customers did not care for the hot sodas very much as heating the soda water killed the carbonation, so regular hot water was substituted.
 Coffee, herbal tea, hot chocolate, and some fruit-flavored fountain syrups were the only flavors routinely ordered.

 Some beverage recipes call for raw eggs or egg whites.
 To avoid any health risk, please visit my Eggs and Salmonella page for simple instructions on how to safely use raw eggs in recipes.

 Torani Soda Syrups can be found for sale at Amazon in dozens of flavors ranging from Classic Root Beer to Watermelon.